This site contains Amazon affiliate links which earn a commission but does not affect price.

 Why did my angel food cake collapse?

-There are two things that could have happened.
+There are a few things that could have happened.
 You touched the cake; for example, unwisely I took a knife around the cake when it came out of the oven.
 Collapse.
 Or, you didn’t turn the cake upside down right away.

-What kind of pan do you bake an angel food cake?
+What kind of pan do you use to bake an angel food cake?

 You have to use a special angel food cake pan, which allows the cake to crawl up the sides, and cool upside down.